Colorectal Cancer Screening

 Virtual Colonoscopy

 There is a very small risk of bowel perforation while air is pumped into the bowel.
 There is concern among some experts about the lifetime dose of radiation received during this and other radiology exams, but this risk is not yet well understood.
 Because the test is a CT scan and includes other areas of the abdomen, findings outside the colon may require further workup.
 As a screening method, VC should begin for average-risk individuals at age 50.
-How often you should have this test has not been studied, but it is often recommended the test be done every 5 years.
+How often you should have this test has not been studied, but it is recommended the test be done every 5 years.

 Double Contrast Barium Enema